Brazil flag Brazil: Economic and Political Overview

 Presidential: October 2026

-Federal Senate (for one-third of Senate seats) and Chamber of Deputies: October 2026
+Federal Senate (for two-thirds of Senate seats) and Chamber of Deputies: October 2026

 Main Political Parties